The Jigsaw Man (film): Production

-Director Terence Young cast Michael Caine to play the lead role.
-The second major role went to Laurence Olivier, thus reuniting the two actors who had previously received Academy Award nominations for their roles in the acclaimed Sleuth in 1972.
+Director Terence Young cast Michael Caine to play the lead role of Sir Philip Kimberley.
+The other major role of Admiral Sir Gerald Scaith went to Laurence Olivier, thus reuniting the two actors who had previously received nominations for the Academy Award for Best Actor for their roles in the acclaimed Sleuth at the 45th Academy Awards in 1972.

 The Jigsaw Man had a troubled filming history.
 Filming began in 1982 but the film hit financial troubles, and was reportedly shut down due to cash difficulties.
-Laurence Olivier, who had been ill on and off since the late 1970s, collapsed on set.
+Olivier, who had been ill on and off since the late 1970s, collapsed on set.
 He also apparently walked away from the film after receiving no pay, with Caine following not long after.
-The actors returned when $4 million was secured as finance by Pakistani businessman, filmmaker and best seller author Mahmud Sipra.
+The actors returned when $4 million was secured as financing by Pakistani businessman, filmmaker and best seller author Mahmud Sipra.

 Originally Mike Hodges was going to direct The Jigsaw Man, which, if he had cast Caine, would have been Hodges and Caine's third film after their cult classics Get Carter (1971) and Pulp (1972).

 There are several uncredited cameos by friends of Olivier and Caine, who were invited to take part when they visited the set.
 These include Max Bygraves (3rd Policeman), William Walton (Salvation Army band leader), Arthur Negus (Man in trilby) and Sir John Mills as a Cockney bingo-caller.
-Dame Eileen Atkins was supposed to have leapt out of a wedding cake, but the scene was subsequently cut as it was felt her cardboard and cellophane leotard was too obviously ill-fitting.
+Eileen Atkins was supposed to have leapt out of a wedding cake, but the scene was subsequently cut as it was felt her cardboard and cellophane leotard was too obviously ill-fitting.